GUNREDDY14/electronic-products-recommendation/README.md

 # HYBRID RECOMMENDATION OF ELECTRONIC PRODUCTS USING SVD AND BERT ON AMAZON DATASET
-uses the latest state of the art cross sel-attention method to combine SVD and BERT
+uses the latest state of the art cross self-attention method to combine SVD and BERT

 Run it on Google Colab to avoid any errors.